You are hereHome >

 If you believe you are a victim of identity theft, file a report with your local police department.
 When you make the report, bring a copy of the Identity Theft Affidavit.
 The police report will be important for insurance purposes.
 Keep copies of the police report and Identity Theft Affidavit.

-Step 4: Contact the three major credit reporting companies and place a fraud alert and security freeze on your accounts.
+Step 4: Contact the three major credit reporting companies and place a fraud alert on your accounts.
+If you haven’t already, it’s time to place a security freeze.

 An important next step is to place a fraud alert and a security freeze on your credit report.
 Placing a fraud alert tells businesses checking your credit rating that there may be fraud involved in the account.
 The fraud alert must be renewed after 90 days, and it entitles you to receive one free credit report from each of the main agencies.
 The security freeze stops anyone from seeing your credit report without your permission.
 Alerts and freezes can be placed by contacting the toll-free fraud number of any of the three consumer reporting companies noted below.
 Initiating a credit freeze does not impact your credit score.